FoxtrotEverchosen/segy-reader/README.md

 **The main branch contains the most up-to-date stable version of the program.
-It supports SEG-Y files following the Revision 0 and Revision 1 standards.
+It supports SEG-Y files following the Revision-0 and Revision-1 standards.
 Other branches may contain upgrades regarding performance, file standards or customization.**

 ## Fastsegy